Form MGT-6 - Applicability, Fees, Due Date

 Filing Procedure of Form MGT-6

-Proper filling up of Form MGT-6 will legally ensure compliance and go a long way in furthering transparency in the company’s shareholding scheme.
+Properly filling out Form MGT-6 will legally ensure compliance and go a long way in furthering transparency in the company’s shareholding scheme.

 1. Securing Declarations: